wcerfgba/jpreston.xyz/woprs-organization-model.md

 The organization can bring about changes in the world through its processes.
 When the world changes, it may be necessary to re-evaluate all other factors, particularly objectives and processes.

-World corresponds to external environment in Burke-Litwin, and is notably missing from other models.
-World also serves to describe the current status of the organization, since the organization is situated inside the world.
-In this way, factors such as Burke-Litwin's culture, working climate, and motivational level appear in WOPRS as statements in both world and objectives: there is a current culture, climate, and motivation, and there is also an ideal culture, climate, and motivation.

 Beliefs can also appear in the world factor as statements of the form "X believes Y", such as "our organization (i.e. all members) believe that brie is better than camembert".
 When documenting the world, you may need to take care to distinguish between 'facts' and beliefs.
 Philosophically we may argue that a 'fact' is just a belief in which we have a very high level of confidence, and pragmatically we may argue that we should be confident of any belief worth stating.
 Fundamentally, what world-statements are relevant for your organization and if a distinction between facts and beliefs is relevant depends on your objectives, and you must decide what world-statements need documenting and connecting to your objectives, if any.

 #### Objectives